telerik/winforms-docs/controls/sparkline/populating-with-data/unbound-mode.md

 # Unbound Mode

 When using the unbound mode you need to create the series and manually add data points.
-The you need to set the __Series__ property of the RadSparkline.
+Then you need to set the __Series__ property of the RadSparkline.
 This is demonstrated in the following example.

 #### Create series manually